 We also have a club welfare officers (see letter head for details) who can advise or discus any worries you may have about this subject.
 We welcome all parents/carers to visit the club and we value their support.
 Committee members are always available and will make time to discuss any aspect in your child’s fencing development or club membership.

-In addition the club has a privacy policy, which is also available on the website or by request, which covers the way in which we handle your data.
+In addition, the club has a privacy policy, which is also available on the website or by request, which covers the way in which we handle your data.

 Coaching